 Enchanting views over the Monnow Valley will mesmerize you at these spellbound cabins at The Dragon’s Gate.
-High on a working farm on the border of Wales, stand these two quirky glamping cabins.
+High on a working farm on the border of Wales, stand three quirky glamping cabins.
 Beautifully constructed, each cabin sleeps 2 and is the perfect retreat after a long day exploring the beautiful surrounding countryside.

 If you are looking for the ultimate glamping experience, then The Dragon’s Gate really must be on your Wanderlist!
 Enjoy stunningly rustic interiors, breath taking scenery, and pure peace and tranquillity.
 You’ll leave feeling fully restored and reconnected to your soul.